HOW THE DELE EXAM FINAL MARK IS CALCULATED

 How sure do you feel about passing the DELE exam?

 Are you stronger in your reading comprehension than in listening to and understanding the many different Spanish accents?
 Are you more fluent in speaking, than in writing Spanish?
 Such variation in strengths may result in you passing one element of the DELE exam, but failing in another.
-If that is the case, will you still make the overall pass grade?
+If that is the case, will you then still make the overall pass grade?

 What should you prioritize in your exam prep, to avoid that one element completely trips you up?
 From this, you can see that the way in which the final mark in the different levels of the DELE exam is calculated, is important to how you should focus your personal study plan, when you relate it to your pre-existing strengths and weaknesses.
 Here we will explain how the DELE exam marking system works at the different levels.